-Losses and Loss Expenses.
+Losses and Loss Expenses .
 Our insurance subsidiaries' loss ratio, which is the ratio of incurred losses and loss expenses to premiums earned, was 66.2% for the first nine months of 2021, an increase from our insurance subsidiaries' loss ratio of 61.7% for the first nine months of 2020.
-We attribute this increase primarily to increased frequency of personal automobile claims compared to the first nine months of 2020, when lower driving activity resulted from COVID-19 related shutdowns, and elevated fire losses that primarily impacted the loss ratios for our homeowners and commercial multiperil lines of business.
-Weather-related losses of \$36.6 million, or 6.4 percentage points of the loss ratio, for the first nine months of 2020, primarily due to an increase in the commercial multiperil and workers' compensation loss ratios.
-The personal lines statutory loss ratio of our insurance subsidiaries increase to 66.5% for the first nine months of 2021, compared to 59.8% for the first nine months of 2020.
+We attribute this increase primarily to increased frequency of personal automobile claims compared to the first nine months of 2020, when lower driving activity resulted from COVID-19 related shutdowns, and elevated fire losses that primarily impacted the loss ratios for our homeowners and commercial multi-peril lines of business.
+Weather-related losses of \$36.6 million, or 6.4 percentage points of the loss ratio, for the first nine months of 2021, decreased from \$42.5 million, or 7.6 percentage points of the loss ratio, for the first nine months of 2021, compared to 63.1% for the first nine months of 2020, primarily due to an increase in the commercial multi-peril and workers' compensation loss ratios.
+The personal lines statutory loss ratio of our insurance subsidiaries increased to 66.5% for the first nine months of 2021, compared to 59.8% for the first nine months of 2020.
 We attribute this increase primarily to an increase in the personal automobile and homeowners' loss ratios.
 Our insurance subsidiaries experienced favorable loss reserve development of approximately \$25.9 million and \$10.3 million during the first nine months of 2021 and 2020, respectively.